 You can find the history of the aged care reform changes here.

-The Department of Health and Aged Care has extensive information about the new Aged Care Act available via their website https://www.health.gov.au/our-work/aged-care-act
+The Department of Health and Aged Care has extensive information about the Aged Care Act available via their website https://www.health.gov.au/our-work/aged-care-act